the-meyer-lab/aws-cloud-computing-setup/aws-instance-config.md

 	ssh -i "G:\My Drive\Meyer Lab\AWS\yuri-malina.pem" ec2-c2-54-219-137-86.us-west-1.compute.amazonaws.com -l ubuntu
 	```
 ### a.
 Quality of life (optional tools)
-When working with a remote server, if you are not entirely comfortable with the command line interface, navigating around, manipulating files, and creating / editing text files with vim, nano or other CLI text editor, it is highly recommend to install some tools to improve your workflow:
+When working with a remote server, if you are not entirely comfortable with the command line interface, navigating around, manipulating files, and creating / editing text files with vim, nano or other CLI text editor, it is highly recommended to install some tools to improve your workflow:
 - SFTP / FTP Client: *Allows you to view your local and remote file structure in a GUI, allowing for easy drag and drop file transfers.*
 	- Windows:  [WinSCP](https://winscp.net/eng/index.php) is a good choice but there are others.
 	- Mac: [Cyberduck](https://cyberduck.io/)